Radiation Monitoring Dosimeters (Radiation Dosimeters)

 - If worn with lead proactive garment: Wear low in center of abdomen, underneath lead protective garment.

-Ring Badge: Worn on dominant hand with white portion facing inward and always remember to wear underneath protective gloves.
+Ring Dosimeter: Worn on dominant hand with white portion facing inward and always remember to wear underneath protective gloves.

-How to quickly tell where you should wear your radiation badge(s):
+How to quickly tell where you should wear your radiation dosimeter(s):

-Simply look at the rear of the badge.
+Simply look at the rear of the dosimeter.
 The wear location will be indicated beneath the account/series number: